orbit-mvi/orbit-mvi/README.md

 }
 ```

-We have used an Android `ViewModel` as the most common example but there is no
+We have used an Android `ViewModel` as the most common example, but there is no
 requirement to do so.
-You can host an orbit container in a simple class if you
+You can host an Orbit container in a simple class if you
 wish.
 This makes it possible to use in simple Kotlin projects as well as
 lifecycle independent services.